nextflow-io/patterns/conditional-process/README.md

 ## Solution

-Use a [when](https://www.nextflow.io/docs/latest/process.html#when) statement to conditionally execute the two processes, having each of them to declare two different output channels.
+Use a [when](https://www.nextflow.io/docs/latest/process.html#when) statement to conditionally execute two different processes.
+Each process declares its own output channel.

-Then use the [mix](https://www.nextflow.io/docs/latest/operator.html#mix) to create a new channel that holds the outputs produced by the two process and use it as the input for the third process.
+Then use the [mix](https://www.nextflow.io/docs/latest/operator.html#mix) operator to create a new channel that will emit the outputs produced by the two processes and use it as the input for the third process.

 ## Code